 Conditional/Installment Sales Floater: This one protects property that isn’t even yours anymore!
 Let’s say you sold your car, boat or home to someone who’s making monthly payments to you - then wrecks the property and announces the deal’s off.
 This floater will reimburse what you’re still owed.
-(Good news - less pricey than lawyering up.)
+(Good news – this is less pricey than lawyering up.)

-Unscheduled Property Floater: To untangle the terminology, "unscheduled property" means items covered in your main insurance that don’t need to be individually listed (often furniture, clothes, equipment, etc).
+Unscheduled Property Floater: To untangle the terminology, "unscheduled property" means items covered in your main insurance that don’t need to be individually listed (often furniture, clothes, equipment, etc.).
 A floater can be purchased to cover these items in situations where they wouldn’t normally be covered such as rentals and certain types of damage.

 Installation Floater: Covers personal property installed, fabricated or erected by a contractor.
-It covers the installed property and equipment being used until the installation work is accepted by the purchaser.
-So you don’t have to argue over who pays for theft or damages while you’re working at someone’s else’s home or business.
+It covers installed property and equipment being used until the installation work is accepted by the purchaser.
+So you don’t have to argue over who pays for theft or damages while you’re working at someone else’s home or business.

 Mylo’s licensed insurance advisors can answer your questions and tailor a package that’s right for you!
 Give us a call for a custom consultation.